qrlik/Aura/learning_notes.md

 Without stacking effect just apply N times.\

 *EGameplayEffectStackingType*\
-AggregateBySource - each caster has its own stack\
+AggregateBySource - each caster has its own stack (instigator/owner of component)\
 AggregateByTarget - each target has its own stack\